patrickfung/http-extensions/draft-ietf-httpbis-digest-headers.md

 Endpoints are advised that sending multiple values consumes resources, which may be wasted if the receiver ignores them (see {{digest}}).

+## Resource exhaustion

+`Digest` validation consumes computational resources.
+To mitigate the risk of resource exhaustion, it is advisable to:

+- limit the set of digest-algorithms to the ones that will be effectively used;
+- establish policies to use only the stronger digest-algorithm provided;
+- take adequate precautions when validating the checksum on messages conveying partial representations  (see Section 5 of {{PATCH}}).

 # IANA Considerations

 ## Establish the HTTP Digest Algorithm Values {#iana-digest-algorithm-registry}